 - Your Compost Pile is Too Small.
 There is a minimum mass of 3’ x 3’ needed for the compost pile to be effective.

 - There is Not Enough Green Material in the Compost Pile.
 The green materials are responsible for initial thermal activity to “get the party started”.
 This is a common compost problem when a compost pile is built by just adding new materials to it.
-Our article on Composting 101 covers greens vs browns.
+Our article on How to Start a Compost Pile covers greens vs browns.

 - Wet Up the Compost Pile.
 Soil Moisture needs to be maintained at about 40% throughout the pile.
 Regularly monitor the pile and use a hose add moisture.
 Best time to add water is when you are turning the pile.

 - Add Compost Material and Build a Bigger Compost Pile.
-Using a DIY Compost Bin you can calculate how much volume of material the compost bin will hold.
+Using a compost bin dimensions you can calculate how much volume of material the compost bin will hold (L x W x H for a square bin).
 Gather the additional materials and build the compost pile all at once.
 This will solve this common composting problem.

 - Add Additional Green Material.
 Additional green material, such as manure or grass clipping should be well incorporated into the compost pile.
 Take the pile apart and mix the additional greens in thoroughly and then put them back into the compost bin.